Ahmed-Amine-Hlel/manufacturing-order-management-backend/README.md

 - **CORS Support**: Configured for cross-origin requests.
 - **PostgreSQL Integration**: Uses PostgreSQL for persistent storage.
 - **Auditing**: Automatic tracking of creation and modification timestamps.
+- **Dockerized Deployment**: Easily run the backend and database using Docker and Docker Compose.

 ---